Libensemble/libensemble/docs/resource_manager/worker_resources.rst

 Worker Resources Module
 =======================

-The worker resources module can be interrogated by the user function on a worker, to obtain the following attributes.
+The worker resources module can be interrogated by the user function on a worker to obtain the following attributes.
 The convenience functions below can also be used.

 .. automodule:: resources.worker_resources